Equivalent goods under inward processing

 Equivalent goods and processed goods obtained from those become non-Union goods at the point in time when they are released into the subsequent customs procedure and the inward processing procedure is completed, or at the point in time when the processed goods have exited the customs territory of the Union.
 The goods which they replace become Union goods at the same time.

-Goods released on the market prior to the completion of the procedure
+Goods released on the market before the procedure is discharged

-When goods under inward processing are released on the market prior to the completion of the inward processing procedure, their customs status changes at the point of time when they are released on the market.
+When goods under inward processing are released on the market before the inward processing procedure is discharged, their customs status changes at the point of time when they are released on the market.

-In the case of prior exportation of processed goods within the framework of inward processing, the equivalent goods and the processed products obtained from these become non-Union goods retroactively at the time when they are released into the export procedure, if the goods to be imported are entered into that procedure.
+In the case of prior export of processed goods within the framework of inward processing, the equivalent goods and the processed products obtained from these become non-Union goods with retroactive effect at the time when they are released into the export procedure, if the goods to be imported are entered into that procedure.
 If the goods to be imported are entered into the inward processing procedure they become Union goods at the same time.

 Last updated: